google/WebFundamentals/src/site/tools/test/cloud.markdown

 ## Take screenshots of your site

 Many cloud testing services include a screenshot tool.
+Screenshots are an important comparison tool between views on different devices.
 With no set-up required,
 you can type in a URL on the
 <a href="http://www.browserstack.com/responsive">BrowserStack website</a>.